Last Updated: 11 November 2019

 - Such other data as the Forcepoint customer collects in furtherance of its cybersecurity program.

-In Section 3 below we explain how the processing of this End User Personal Information is processed in accordance with our customers’ decisions regarding what is necessary to protect the security and other vital interests of the customer and the users of the products.
-Forcepoint may use End User Personal Information for the legitimate interest purpose of ensuring the products work effectively.
+In Section 4 below we explain how End User Personal Data is processed in accordance with our customers’ decisions regarding what is necessary to protect the security and other vital interests of the customer and their monitored networks’ users.
+Forcepoint may use End User Personal Data for the legitimate interest purpose of ensuring the products work effectively.

-Personal Information we obtain from other sources: We also may periodically obtain both personal and non-personal information about you from Forcepoint subsidiaries, business partners or resellers and other third-party sources and add it to the information we already hold about you, such as:
+Personal Data we obtain from other sources: We also may periodically obtain both personal data and non-personal data about you from Forcepoint subsidiaries, business partners or resellers and other third-party sources.
+We may add personal data and other information we obtain from these sources to personal data and other information we may already hold about you, such as:

 - Updated business address information;